McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/8_Practical_Virtual_Exp_spectroscopy/README.md

 :runner: Add a 3x3 cm2 PSD monitor after the energy monitor.
 Perform an energy scan between 4.5 and 7.5 keV in 20 steps, with `dE=0.1` keV.

 You should obtain a series of images, one per incoming energy.
 This is an hyper-spectral data set which can be merged into a 3D array with e.g. NumPy or Matlab.
 Of course, in this exercise, all images are similar as the sample is homogeneous.
 Putting back the `Filter` component with a complex geometry should allow to record a more realistic hyper-spectral data set.
-However :-1: it currently has a bug which prevents recovering the absorption spectrum.
-This will be fixed for the next release.

 ---